 - Please Note: This position could potentially be limited to 3 years, however, we anticipate the position will be ongoing as the database is built and the collaborative continues to grow.

-- Bachelor's degree in computer science or similar program
+- Bachelor's degree in computer science, epidemiology, public health or similar program

 - One year of work experience in research data management